Continuing Education Training

 • Acquire a strong theoretical foundation in restorative practices that have been proven to enhance both personal and professional spheres

-• Develop the skills necessary to facilitate proactively
+• Develop the skills necessary to facilitate community-building circles

 • Become acquainted with restorative responses to harm (though a deep dive into these responsive practices is outside the scope of this training)